“HOW” Chinese consumers use to buy Fashion ?

 It seems that several reasons encourage the consumers to buy online: if they don’t live in big cities Internet allows them to have access to a wide selection of products.
 Then, they can escape the crowded shopping places and be delivered very quickly (sometimes in less than 3 hours in big cities).
 Finally they can track the promotions online, as the Chinese consumers are very sensitive to discounts.

-What a fashion brands must do to market its products on the Chinese fashion market.
+What a fashion brands must do in Chinese fashion market?

 Here are 6 points you can’t skip if you want to succeed in the Chinese fashion industry.